aaronkyle/concept/web-gis/README.md

 [NOTE^2: The Docker-oriented data import scripts for my public repository appear to have worked fine.
 [Those for our client project](http://gitlab.crossculturalconsult.com/abadi/esms-maps/blob/master/loader.sh), by contrast, [return many errors](http://gitlab.crossculturalconsult.com/abadi/esms-maps/blob/master/error-report.txt).

-Also, our client project had a record of numerous `*.lyr`.
-CCCS has recently converted these to a non-proprietary format so that they can also be loaded.
-We raise these points here for context; they are elaborated in the [respective client project wiki]()].
+Clients project will sometimes utilize `*.lyr` file format.
+This is difficult to convert these to a non-proprietary format so that they can also be loaded.

 #### Overcoming Challenges&mdash;Next Steps